 - Linux: Select the connected sound device.

-- OS X: Select the "Built-in Audio: Line In" input device, or "USB Audio CODEC" if you are using an external USB audio adapter.
+- Mac: Select the "Built-in Audio: Line In" input device, or "USB Audio CODEC" if you are using an external USB audio adapter.

-- If you cannot choose your input source as described above, or if the line-in input won't record, you can use the operating system mixer device to choose the required input.
-For instructions, see the further help for Windows, Mac OS X or Linux on our Wiki.
+- If you cannot choose your input source as described above, or if the line-in input will not record, you can use the operating system mixer device to choose the required input.
+For instructions, see the further help for Windows, Mac or Linux on our Wiki.

-- Software playthrough: If hardware playthrough does not work or the playback and recording devices in Recording Preferences are different, you can route the input to the output through the computer.
+Using software playthrough you can route the input to the output through the computer enabling you to hear what you are recording.
 All such methods have latency and cause extra load on the computer.

-- In Audacity: Choose Software Playthrough in or under the .
+- In Audacity for all platforms: Choose Software Playthrough in Recording Preferences or under the menu.